On the long-time behaviour of reversible interacting particle systems in one and two dimensions: Abstract

 \section{Abstract}

-By refining Holley's free energy technique, we show that, under quite general assumptions on the dynamics, the attractor of a (possibly non-translation-invariant) interacting particle system in one or two spatial dimensions is contained in the set of Gibbs measures if the dynamics admits a reversible Gibbs measure.
-In particular, this implies that there can be no reversible interacting particle system that exhibits time-periodic behaviour and that every reversible interacting particle system is ergodic if and only if the reversible Gibbs measure is unique.
-In the special case of non-attractive stochastic Ising models this answers a question due to Liggett.
+By refining Holley's free energy technique, we show that, under quite general assumptions on the dynamics, a (possibly non-translation-invariant) interacting particle system in one or two spatial dimensions cannot exhibit time-periodic behaviour if the dynamics admits a reversible Gibbs measure.
+This is the first result that makes the physical intuition rigorous that time-periodic behaviour can only happen in driven, i.e., non-reversible systems.